jdcloudcom/en/documentation/Hyper-Converged-IDC/Cloud-Physical-Server/Operation-Guide/Networking/Elastic-IP-For-Physical-Cloud.md

 ## Billing Overview

-Elastic IP supports the monthly package billing method.
-Monthly package: Pay in advance by bandwidth configuration
+EIP supports two billing methods, including the Monthly Package and Pay by Configuration, and supports two billing items, including the bandwidth and the additional uplink bandwidth.
+Monthly Package: Pay-In-Advance as per bandwidth configuration.
+Pay by configuration: The bill is issued per hour as per the bandwidth configuration.

 **Monthly Package Billing**